 For years I've been experimenting with glassware imagery—a reference to our fragile and often precarious human condition—to ask questions about our intimate relationship with the external world.
-Drawing inspiration from still life artists including the 17th century Dutch Masters, Paul Cézanne, Giorgio Morandi, Janet Fish, Josiah McElheny, and Beth Lipman, I play on and expand the still life tradition by probing the physics and metaphysics of objects; our experience of cultural materialism; the relationship between nature and abstraction; and the fusion of our inner world's unbounded, intuitive expanse with private, domestic environments.
+Drawing inspiration from a number of historical and contemporary artists who have ingeniously explored the contemplative, revitalizing and revelatory potential of the still life, I play on and expand that investigation by probing the physics and metaphysics of objects; our experience of cultural materialism; the relationship between nature and abstraction; and the fusion of our inner world's unbounded, intuitive expanse with private, domestic environments.
 In my paintings, the first-person viewpoint of the still life replaces the traditional, third-person perspective of objects.

-The simple glass vessels that I use to make preliminary tabletop arrangements are at once functional containers (such as bowls, cups, decanters, and plates)—that I fill with provocative, colored liquids to engage our senses—and conduits into liminal, ecstatic states of being.
+The simple glass vessels that I use to make preliminary tabletop arrangements are at once functional containers (such as goblets, bowls, cups, flutes, and decanters)—that I fill with provocative, colored liquids to engage our senses—and conduits into liminal, ecstatic states of being.
 The glass radiates a breathless sparkle, drawing the viewer into a wondrous world.
 I see that component of the work as essential to my vision and quest; its purpose is neither to merely celebrate provincial, homey notions of beauty nor to critique consumerism in our culture.

 However, to some viewers the glint on the glassware calls to mind the elegant but ornate depictions of glass vessels, shiny pewter and other objects that symbolized luxury and the emptiness of material wealth in 17th century Dutch 'vanitas' paintings.
 I share with the Dutch a love of technical facility and rigor, intricate passages in painting, and of course the existential concerns about materialism affiliated with the still life, but the objects I work with have a different social and historical meaning.
 My glassware collection is comprised mostly of pressed glass pieces (from the Goodwill or antique shops) that were mass-produced in the early-mid 20th century.
 They were supposed to resemble unique and exclusive glassware in history, but through the process of factory production lost their meaning as social symbols of luxury and wealth.
 Today we see these objects as they are for us: common and accessible if not mundane—a glass of the people.